RediSearch/RediSearch/docs/Configuring.md

 ## TIMEOUT

-The maximum amount of time **in Millisecods** that a search query is allowed to run.
+The maximum amount of time **in Milliseconds** that a search query is allowed to run.
 If this time is exceeded, we return the top results accumulated so far.
 The defalt is 500ms.

 **NOTE**: This works only in concurrent mode, so enabling SAFEMODE disables ths option.